ldecaro/bedrock-test-automation/README.md

 # Bedrock Test Automation using Selenium

 This project implements an automated web UI testing framework using Selenium to remotely control a browser and simulate user interactions on a site to thoroughly test it for bugs or issues.
 A LLM (Claude3 Sonnet) is used to implement the navigation and test the web application.
 LLM is aware of HTML source code, actionable elements, his past actions and remaining interactions available.
-A sample app is available as part of this project.

 ## What it does
 The framework is used to automatically test a website by simulating different user flows through the site, clicking buttons, entering data and more to try to cover all possible paths and find any bugs or issues.
 It reads test data from JSON files to drive the automation and records each action taken to allow replaying or analyzing the full sequence of interactions.